samruddhi2003/meeting-transcriber-final/README.md

 - Streamlit Cloud (streamlit.io)
 - Local machine with Python installed
 - Any basic web server with Gradio or Flask (optional)
+# ⚠️ Note
+This app is deployed on Streamlit Cloud (CPU-only).
+For large audio files or faster performance, we recommend running locally on a GPU or deploying with GPU support (Colab Pro / Hugging Face Spaces / RunPod).

 # 📜 License
 This project is licensed under the MIT License.